👉 What are headings in Markdown?

 By now, I'm sure you've deduced a pattern regarding the syntax for different heading types.
 Heading types are determined by the number of hashes preceding them.

-As an example, you would precede heading 5 with five hashes. ie:
+As an example, you would precede a heading with five hashes for a much much lower heading type ie:

 ##### Heading text.